Pravez/ColoringWorld/DIARY.md

 # May 20, 2015
 * Started implementation of parser for reading .tmx files from Tiled
 * Concerning the parser, created a complicated way to create for example only 1 platform instead of 10
+* Continued implementation of the parser.
+Now possibility to extract from .tmx files platforms and color platforms
 * Implemented score system
 * Added some funny features concerning score